Last update: 4.26.2019

 There is a lot of loose rock here, and rockfall is extremely common.
 For that reason, a helmet is an absolutely essential piece of safety gear.

-There are two places nearby where you can buy gear, one being the office at La Posada campsite.
-The other being Edgardo’s shop.
-Edgardo is a local legend, who runs a climbing shop, pizza and margarita stand out of a trailer pulled by his van.
+There are two places nearby where you can buy gear, the first is at the office at La Posada campsite and the second is Edgardo’s shop.
+Edgardo is a local legend, who runs a climbing shop, pizza, and margarita stand out of a trailer pulled by his van.
 He can be found in the canyon parking in the afternoon on most days.

 If you’re planning on camping, you’ll luckily not have to worry about brining cooking supplies, as all the campsites have fully equipped kitchens.